MICROMOBILITY: SUSTAINABLE LIVING IN THE CITY

 Transforming cities with micromobility

-Most cities are very car-oriented, meaning that the infrastructure is designed for cars – not for bike and foot traffic.
+Most cities give more advantages to cars.
+The infrastructure is better for cars than for bikes and pedestrians.
 On a positive note adding new bike lanes can be a comparatively simple task with great potential.

 Taking a look at how far politics have come in regards to encouraging micromobility, the future looks promising.
 For instance, Paris has established ‘un nouveau plan vélo’, a new bike plan that is set to build 450 km of new bike lanes by 2026 providing interconnectivity between Paris, the Greater Paris metropolis, and its surrounding municipalities.